DSPS Processes and Procedures

 Log into Canvas a few minutes before the exam to confirm your internet is working, that you can log into Canvas, and can navigate to the exam.

-If you have an exam that is required to be on campus and you wish to use accommodations, please specify that it will require in-person proctoring when emailing rramento@chabotcollege.edu to submit the Alternative Testing Request form.
+If you have an exam and you wish to use accommodations, please make sure to submit the alternative test request form (yellow sheet in Bldg 2400) and/or by emailing rramento@chabotcollege.edu to submit the Alternative Testing Request form/information.

-All in-person exams must be scheduled two full weeks in advance and fall within the following hours.
+All exams should be scheduled two full weeks in advance and fall within the following hours.

 Friday, 8:00am - 12:00pm

-If your test requires a in person proctoring and would be at a time outside these hours, work with your instructor to reschedule.
+If your test with accommodations requires it to fall outside these hours, work with your instructor to reschedule.
+Work schedules and childcare are not reasons to have alternative testing schedules, but class conflicts are.
 Please remember to consider the test length, and any additional time when scheduling the exam.
 For example, if you have 2 hours and 30 minutes for an exam, please schedule it to start no later than 2:30 PM Monday – Thursday, or 9:30 AM Friday

 If you arrive more than 15 minutes late for an exam, it may be cancelled.
 In this case you would need to contact your instructor to attempt to reschedule the exam.